Windfisch/midikraken/firmware/benchmark/README.md

                 for i in 0..N_UART {
                         let mask = 1 << i;

--                       // TODO try moving this variable out of the loop. does this avoid unneeded reads / array bound checks?
 -                       if self.recv_active[self.phase] & mask != 0 { // this is the thirdclock where uart #i can read stable data?
 +                       if recv_active & mask != 0 { // this is the thirdclock where uart #i can read stable data?
                                 /*let mut recv_bit = 0;